QuantEcon/lecture-python-intro/lectures/inflation_history.md

 ## Ends of Four Big Inflations

-Monetary and fiscal authorities' struggles to replicate  price level stability with a paper money standard were vividly on display in the wake of World War I, which ended in November 1918.
+In the wake of World War I, which ended in November 1918, monetary and fiscal authorities struggled to achieve   price level stability without being on a gold or silver standard.

 We present  four  graphs from "The Ends of Four Big Inflations" from chapter 3 of {cite}`sargent2013rational`.